 Persistence

-At this point, we are reaching out to the prospect and communicating with different forms of communication.
+At this point, we are reaching out to the prospect and communicating through different means.
 The next thing that we can add to our approach is a level of persistence.

-It can be easy to make one or two calls and move on when working in B2B sales.
-You need to operate with higher persistence and this involves a process that includes more attempts before you move on.
+When working in B2B sales, it can be easy to make one or two calls and move on.
+However, you need to operate with higher persistence, and this involves a process that includes more attempts before you move on.

-You can implement a call cadence, which will give you logic to use with when to call when to leave a voicemail message, when to email, how many messages and attempts, etc.
+You can implement a call cadence, which will give you logic about when to call, when to leave a voicemail message, when to email, how many messages and attempts, etc.

 Again, a higher level of persistence does not guarantee that you will connect, but if you have a structured process that you use and it has repeated passes, you should improve your overall connect rate when working in B2B sales.